Panama City, Panama: A Mix of History and Modernity

 Panama Canal

-You'll hear a detailed explanation in English and Spanish about what is happening every time a vessel passes through.
-Captains relinquish control to special pilots due to the complexity of the operation and tight navigation.
+You'll hear a detailed explanation in English and Spanish about the complex order of operations every moment a vessel passes through.
+Captains have to relinquish control to special navigators familiar with the tight space to avoid accidents.
 Electric locomotives, known as mules, help center and guide massive ships via cables.

-Brad and I witnessed a catamaran, yacht, and two cargo ships pass through the Miraflores Locks.
-About 40 vessels a day make the journey which can last between 8-10 hours.
 Transiting the Panama Canal isn't cheap and depends on a vessel's size, type, and volume of cargo.
 The hefty tolls can reach up to half a million dollars for a one-way passage!
+About 40 vessels a day make the journey, which can last up to 10 hours.
+Brad and I saw a catamaran, yacht, and two cargo ships pass through the Miraflores Locks.

 Panaviera Sky Bar & Ocean Casino